adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 ## API

-Featured Category List component uses graphql query to fetch categories to display image and name of the category .
+Category Carousel component uses graphql query to fetch categories to display image and name of the category .

 ### Dependencies